Alert

 3. Communicate and action the decision

-If the decision is approved, confirm approval of the TOJ/TaP/WA program and discuss the terms agreed to during the initial call(s).
-Explain that an agreement letter will be sent outlining the terms of the TOJ/TaP/WA program.
+Confirm approval of the work placement program and discuss the terms agreed to during the initial call(s).
+Explain that an agreement letter will be sent outlining the terms of the work placement program.
 Request a signed copy be returned if there are no concerns with the agreement.

 When the signed agreement is returned, review the details of the agreement.
 Contact the work placement employer to obtain missing information, if required.

-If the decision is not approved, explain the basis for the decision and discuss the next steps in the worker's re-employment plan (e.g., consider other suitable jobs identified and whether the worker is eligible for a wage loss supplement).
+Explain the basis for the decision and discuss the next steps in the worker's re-employment plan (e.g., consider other suitable jobs identified and whether the worker is eligible for a wage loss supplement).
 End this procedure and continue to manage the claim, as appropriate.

 Administrative tasks